-Our towns, coast and countryside support a visitor economy which attracts almost 24 million visitors a year who spend over $\pm 1.6m$ in the local economy.7
+Our towns, coast and countryside support a visitor economy which attracts almost 24 million visitors a year who spend over £1.6bn in the local economy.7

 The sector is facing significant challenges post pandemic.
-Significant shifts in consumer behaviour point to a need to rebalance our visitor economy in favour of higher quality, yearround, staying visitor and business tourisms markets.
-These markets can be supported by the area's wide range of natural, cultural and heritage assets, such as the Jurassic Coast, Bournemouth Symphony Orchestra, festivals, museums, theatres and much, much more.
+Considerable shifts in consumer behaviour point to a need to rebalance our visitor economy in favour of higher quality, year-round, staying visitor and business tourisms markets.
+These markets can be supported by the area's wide range of natural, cultural and heritage assets, such as the Jurassic Coast, Bournemouth Symphony Orchestra, Corfe Castle, Kingston Lacy House as well as festivals, museums, theatres and much, much more.